 Your main goal for this step is to finish cleaning up your essay, with an eye toward grammar, spelling, and clarity.
 That said, perfection is not the goal.
 Over-editing can actually take away from your essay’s effectiveness.
 Your essay already has a clear theme, evocative content, and a well-honed structure.
 Trust the process.

 Your coach will proofread your essay to make sure that everything reads clearly and is spelled correctly.
+Then we’ll send it off to a professional proofreader for a final read.
 Once you’ve made any necessary changes, your essay is ready to be submitted!

 Week 1 starts Sunday

 |Sunday||Receive welcome email from your coach with link to brainstorm dates||Student|

 |Sunday||Make sure you’ve chosen a brainstorm date||Student|